StellarSand/privacy-settings/Privacy Settings/Firefox.md

 - Enable HTTPS-Only Mode in all windows

 #### DNS over HTTPS
-- Enable secure DNS using: Max Protection >
+- Enable secure DNS using >
+  - Max Protection
   - Choose provider: NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/).

     Example: For Quad9, enter https://dns.quad9.net/dns-query